 - 1. The willingness and desire to serve; - 2.
 We suggest a minimum of one (1) year continuous abstinence from all drugs; - 3.
-Knowledge of the Twelve Steps and the Twelve Traditions; and, - 4.
+Knowledge of the Twelve Steps and the Twelve Traditions; - 4.
+A working knowledge of the Twelve Concepts for NA Service; and, - 5.
 Active participation in the group they are to serve.